Spectral Condition for $\mu$P under Width-Depth Scaling: Spectral Condition for General Residual Networks

 \subsubsection{Problem Setup}

-As shown in Appendix~\ref{app: spectral multi-layer}, residual blocks with an arbitrary fixed internal depth $k\ge2$ admit spectral scaling conditions that are algorithmically equivalent to the two-layer case.
-Therefore, to simplify the presentation while retaining full generality, we focus on two-layer residual blocks with bias.
+As shown in Appendix~\ref{app: spectral multi-layer}, residual blocks with an arbitrary fixed internal depth $k\ge2$ admit spectral scaling conditions that are algorithmically equivalent to the $k=2$ case.
+Therefore, to illustrate that bias parameters do not change the main $\mu$P prescription, we analyze the representative two-layer residual block with additive biases.
 Specifically, we consider a residual network whose forward propagation is given by

 Here, each residual block consists of a two-layer linear transformation with additive biases, where $\mW_l^{(1)}, \mW_l^{(2)}$ denote the weight matrices and $\vb_l^{(1)}, \vb_l^{(2)}$ denote the corresponding bias vectors within the $l$-th block.
 The scalars $\{\alpha_l\}_{l=0}^{L+1}$ represent block multipliers that control the effective strength of each transformation.
 As in the previous sections, $\vh_{L+1}(\vx)$ denotes the network output used to compute the loss.
-Our goal is to characterize the spectral condition that ensures $\mu$P Principle~\ref{principle: mup} in this setting.
+Our goal is to derive a spectral condition that realizes $\mu$P Principle~\ref{principle: mup} in this setting.